 Due to its highly secluded location (it can only be accessed by a mile-long forest laneway and there is only one other house within a one mile radius), the Club is an ideal hideaway for those wishing to escape the glare of public life.
 The small staff is reliable and discreet.

 The Delphi Club’s food holds its own the best in the Bahamas.
-The head chef has worked in several top restaurants in Europe and the Caribbean, and the author of several regional cookbooks.
+The head chef has worked in and uses the freshest ingredients.
 He selectively sources his food ,making optimal use of local ingredients and fresh local seafood, all served in an elegant setting overlooking the ocean.

 The Club is run in the style of a country house party, where the characters change from time to time.
 There are no bell hops or room service – it’s just a relaxed gathering of kindred spirits in a spectacular location with the best of everything.